mendix/docs/content/howto/mobile/deploying-native-app.md

 This command does the following:

-* Generates a Javascript deployment bundle and images of the Native App from Studio pro
+* Generates a JavaScript deployment bundle and images of the Native App from Studio pro
 * Creates a new build branch on GitHub and starts a build process on App Center

 ### 4.1 Signed Builds